Madhushriprabakaran/Advanced-C-Lab-Manual/module9.md

-**EXP NO:11 C PROGRAM TO DISPLAY STACK ELEMENTS USING AN ARRAY.**
+**EXP NO:11 C PROGRAM TO FIND THE PEEK OF STACK USING AN ARRAY.**

 Aim:
-To write a C program to display stack elements using an array.
+To write a C program to find the peek of stack using array.

 Algorithm:

 1. Include Necessary Header Files
 2. Declare Global Variables
 3. Define the Display Function